deepanshs/mrsimulator/docs/getting_started.rst

     >>> sim.run()

 .. note:: In ``mrsimulator``, all resonant frequencies are calculated assuming the
-    weakly-coupled (Zeeman) basis for the spin-system.
+    weakly-coupled (Zeeman) basis for the spin system.

-The simulator object, ``sim``, will process every method over all the spin-systems and store the result in the :attr:`~mrsimulator.Method.simulation` attribute of the respective Method object.
+The simulator object, ``sim``, will process every method over all the spin systems and store the result in the :attr:`~mrsimulator.Method.simulation` attribute of the respective Method object.
 In this example, we have a single method.
 You may access the simulation data for this method as,